avinashbest/data-structure-iit-kanpur/README.md

 # Binary Search Tree:

 - Binary Search tree can be defined as a class of binary trees, in which the nodes are arranged in a specific order.
 This is also called ordered binary tree.
-- In a binary search tree, the value of all the nodes in the left sub-tree is less than the calue of the root.
+- In a binary search tree, the value of all the nodes in the left sub-tree is less than the value of the root.
-- Similarly, value of all the nodes in the righub-tree is greater than or equal to the value of the root.
+- Similarly, value of all the nodes in the right sub-tree is greater than or equal to the value of the root.
 - This rule will be recursively applied to all the left and right sub-trees of the root.

 ![image](https://drive.google.com/uc?export=view&id=1T5rbgY5jiPfKPdcnq8N6HpWp3HfCsBeU)